brianhuster/live-preview.nvim/README.md

 # Alternatives

 [iamcco/markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim)
-- Only supports markdown, but supports many kinds of diagraphs
+- Only supports markdown, but supports many kinds of diagraphs inside markdown files
-- Require Nodejs
+- Require Nodejs, but the plugin is compatible with both Neovim and Vim